About Green Shield Certified

 Mr. Jonathan Kaplan is a Senior Policy Specialist at the Natural Resources Defense Council (NRDC) where he coordinates NRDC's efforts to promote sustainable agriculture and alternatives to pesticide use.
 Mr. Kaplan advocates for state and federal policy reforms to promote Integrated Pest Management and coordinates market-based initiatives to reward environmentally friendly pest control services and products in commerce.
 Prior to joining NRDC, Jonathan was the Program Director for WaterKeepers Northern California and the Director of the Toxics Program for the California Public Interest Research Group, where he helped win state legislation to reduce pesticide use in schools.
 He is a graduate of Cornell University and holds a master's degree in environmental management from the Yale School of Forestry and Environmental Studies.
 Follow him on Switchboard, the NRDC staff blog.

-Mr. Jack Marlowe is President and Owner of Eden Advanced Pest Technologies, a pest management company located in Olympia, WA.
+Mr. Jack Marlowe is CEO of Eden Advanced Pest Technologies, a pest management company located in Olympia, WA.
 Eden has been involved with Integrated Pest Management (IPM) work for the past 18 years, participating in many IPM committees, including the IPM in Schools Working Group in Washington State, as well as the Western Region and National Strategic IPM working groups.
 Mr. Marlowe has served as an IPM consultant for many municipalities, school districts, and commercial properties, and has been an active proponent of IPM within the pest control industry.